LiuCH4NG/Large-Scale-Multimodal-Depression-Detection/README.md

 - **Note:** The pretrained model can be found [here](https://drive.google.com/file/d/1tA3HzeZh5Cvw78VjDAOBNQF6ZwmBuKPT/view?usp=sharing). [`ckpt_path='../pretrained_models/visualmae_pretrained.pth'`]

-The pretrained model can be found here
-:
-ckpt_path='../pretrained_models/visualmae_pretrained.pth'

 ---

 Thanks for the clarification.
 Based on your existing `parse_args()` and the provided training command, here are some **commonly used command-line examples** that work well for **both training and testing scenarios** using `mainkfold.py`.
 Each example assumes your script handles them appropriately.